How creativity can help us navigate COVID-19: Lessons from the 19th century

 Pure air and healthy living

 By the time the wife of painter Abbott Thayer succumbed to the disease in 1891, germ theory was widely accepted and would have been familiar to the artist, who was the son of a physician and public health expert.
-Fearing his three young children would be next, he sought out a “healthy” environment – a place with plenty of fresh air and surrounded by nature, where the family could eat nutritious meals, roam freely outdoors and get plenty of rest.
+Fearing his three young children would be next, he sought out a “healthy” environment—a place with plenty of fresh air and surrounded by nature, where the family could eat nutritious meals, roam freely outdoors, and get plenty of rest.

 The Thayers weren’t the only family looking for therapeutic settings.
-The 1870s marked the start of the sanatorium movement, in which individuals who had tuberculosis, or thought they might, were able to steel themselves against the illness in medically supervised, open-air compounds often near the mountains, desert or the sea.
+The 1870s marked the start of the sanatorium movement, in which individuals who had tuberculosis, or thought they might, were able to steel themselves against the illness in medically supervised, open-air compounds often near the mountains, desert, or the sea.
 At the time, tuberculosis was the cause of roughly one in seven deaths in the U.S.

 The life Thayer created for him and his children in Dublin, New Hampshire, was modeled on this type of facility.
 Their home, at the base of Mount Monadnock, gave the family ample opportunities to be immersed in fresh mountain air, which was then thought to be the “purest” type of air.